openstack/neutron/doc/source/devref/openvswitch_agent.rst

 To summarize:

-* VLAN interfaces (A) are compelling because will lead to a relatively contained engineering cost at the expenses of performance.
+* VLAN interfaces (A) are compelling because will lead to a relatively contained engineering cost at the expense of performance.
 The Open vSwitch community will need to be involved in order to deliver vlan transparency.
 Irrespective of whether this strategy is chosen for Open vSwitch or not, this is still the only viable approach for Linux